unifiedjs/unified-engine-gulp/readme.md

 [`unified.use()`][use] in that it accepts a plug-in and configuration.
 It returns the operated on `fileStream`.

-> **Note:** Be careful not to pass plug-ins which are also detected
-> (for example, from configuration files), as this results in the
-> same plug-in being attached multiple times.

 ## License

 [MIT][license] © [Titus Wormer][author]